 Communications Tower.
 Also referred to as "Cellular Tower".
 A structure, such as a lattice tower, guy tower or monopole tower, constructed as a freestanding structure, or in association with a building, other permanent structure or equipment, on which is located one or more antennas intended for transmitting or receiving analog, digital, microwave, cellular, telephone, personal wireless service or similar foul's of electronic communication.
 The term includes microwave towers, common carrier towers and cellular telephone towers.
 The term does not include television antennas serving individual households.

 Community Center.
-A building or suite of rooms, used for recreational, social, educational, and cultural activities, open to the public or a designated part of the public, usually owned and operated by a public or nonprofit group or agency.
+A building or suite of rooms, used for recreational, social, educational, and cultural activities.